lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

 ### 3. Scroll to your team folder at the bottom of the page.
 Open the data_ui folder and open your data_ui file in Excel.
 - If you do not have a data_ui file or need a newly updated one, copy the file in the Master_DataUI folder.
 This has a master data_UI file that has already been pre-selected for your facility/station.

 - Click on the data_ui file.
-This will show a preview in your Explorer or Edge browser window.
+This will show a preview in your internet browser window.

 - Click on "Edit Workbook" dropdown at the top and then, "Edit in Excel."